fxchen/fxchen.github.io/_posts/2023-05-18-ai-entered-chat.md

 Please note that this talk is separate from my software development and leadership roles at Slack.

 [![How should we introduce this topic?][ai-entered-chat-intro]](/img-posts/ai-entered-chat-intro.png)

-<h3>🎯 Are you up to try this yourself? https://forms.gle/gYATDmrPmnCxGGoaA</h3>

 **🔗 References**